-The Local Hazardous Waste Management Program in King County is a regional partnership established to protect public health and the environment throughout King County.
+The Hazardous Waste Management Program is a regional partnership established to protect public health and the environment throughout King County.
 The Program focuses on reducing exposure risks to hazardous materials, products and wastes, at home and at work.

 The Program provides services to 2.1 million residents and over 60,000 businesses across King County.
 Residents and qualifying small businesses can safely dispose of hazardous materials and wastes at one of our hazardous waste disposal facilities or traveling Wastemobile.
 Businesses can receive technical assistance to help meet regulatory requirements and manage hazardous materials properly.
 Our Customer Call Center will answer questions about hazardous materials, proper storage and disposal and how to choose less hazardous alternatives to help keep your family and workplace safe.